How to avoid baby crying when changing his diaper?

 - Pain ;

-- Hunger;
+- hunger;

 - Fatigue;

-- The need to be stimulated;
+- The need for stimulation;

 Choose the best time to change your baby

-Regulate the temperature of the room
+Regulate the room temperature

 Have fun during diapering and listen to her emotions